ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.7.2.1 =
+* For some reason the plugin files didn't update in the previous update, ie. 4.7.2 is equal to 4.7.1.
+This is the real 4.7.2 update.
+* Minor fix: Media Library searches failed if Relevanssi was enabled in the WP admin, but the `attachment` post type wasn't indexed.
+Relevanssi will no longer block the default Media Library search in these cases.
+* Minor fix: Adds more backwards compatibility for the `relevanssi_indexing_restriction` change, there's now an alert on indexing tab if there's a problem.

 = 4.7.2 =
 * Minor fix: Media Library searches failed if Relevanssi was enabled in the WP admin, but the `attachment` post type wasn't indexed.
 Relevanssi will no longer block the default Media Library search in these cases.
 * Minor fix: Adds more backwards compatibility for the `relevanssi_indexing_restriction` change, there's now an alert on indexing tab if there's a problem.